Security problem with flexforms, especially extbase and overriding not allowed values

 (issue imported from #M13955)

-#1 Updated by Helmut Hummel almost 6 years ago
+#1 Updated by Helmut Hummel about 6 years ago

 - Project changed from Core Security to TYPO3 Core